-The word “Inflaming” (adjective) describes something that provokes strong feelings, intensifies emotions, or causes irritation, whether emotionally or physically.
+The word “Inflaming” (adjective/participle) describes something that provokes strong feelings, intensifies emotions, or causes physical irritation or swelling—emotionally or physically.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use Inflaming correctly in sentences.

 Inflaming Explained in Depth